Work and Labour

 Efforts to diversify the economy generated wage work in mining, on the railway, and in forestry and the pulp and paper industry.
 These enterprises created steady jobs with fixed wages, quite unlike the seasonality and uncertainty of the fisheries.
 Such employment resulted in the development of different attitudes, ways of life, and family relationships.
 Most of the new jobs were for men, but many women left outport communities to work as domestic servants in the new industrial towns or the burgeoning centre of St. John's.
 With the new industries came trades and labour unions, some of them branches of unions based in the United States.

-Newfoundlanders had always worked at a variety of tasks as the seasons changed, a practice known as occupational pluralism.
+Newfoundlanders and Labradorians had always worked at a variety of tasks as the seasons changed.
 For some of them, the new industries provided not steady jobs but another source of temporary work; a chance to earn cash when other work was not available.
 These circumstances were very favourable to employers, who were able to draw upon a supply of cheap labour on a seasonal basis rather than having to maintain a year-round work force.
 This pattern became especially evident in the logging industry.

-The new industries still did not provide enough jobs for the growing population and Newfoundlanders of both sexes continued to leave home to pursue a wide variety of employment on the mainland, especially in the "Boston States".
-One curious by-product of this exodus began around the turn of the century, when Newfoundland men became established in the ironwork trade in large and fast-growing American cities, working on the construction of skyscrapers and bridges.
-In cities like New York and Philadelphia they met expatriate Newfoundland women, many working as domestic servants, and together they founded families who maintain their ironworking and Newfoundland connections up to the present.
+The new industries still did not provide enough jobs for the growing population and Newfoundlanders and Labradorians of both sexes continued to leave home to pursue a wide variety of employment on the mainland, especially in the "Boston States".
+One curious by-product of this exodus began around the turn of the 20th century, when some of these men became established in the ironwork trade in large and fast-growing American cities, working on the construction of skyscrapers and bridges.
+In cities like New York and Philadelphia they met expatriate women from back home, many working as domestic servants, and together they founded families who have maintained their ironworking and Newfoundland connections up to the present.

-The Great Depression struck particularly hard in Newfoundland; unemployment was shockingly high, fish prices low, and social services almost non-existent.
+The Great Depression struck particularly hard in Newfoundland and Labrador; unemployment was shockingly high, fish prices low, and social services almost non-existent.
 The Second World War, and especially the arrival of the American military in 1941, brought a new era of prosperity, making a new range of well-paid jobs available in the building and maintenance of military bases and in other war-related work.

 With modernization came a rapid growth in professional, managerial, clerical and other "white collar" jobs in both the public and private sectors.
-At present, most employment in the province is of this kind, and some of the largest and most influential unions are in these areas, including unions of civil servants, teachers and health workers.
+On the eve of the 21st century, most employment in the province was of this kind, and some of the largest and most influential unions were in these areas, including unions of civil servants, teachers and health workers.

 Work and Employment in Recent Years

-For most of its fifty years as a Canadian province, Newfoundland and Labrador have been characterized by the lowest per capita incomes and the highest rates of unemployment in the country.
-Now, at the end of the 20th century, that is still true, and Newfoundlanders face the uncertainties of globalization as well as those of their particular history and location.
-Since the collapse of the cod fishery in 1992 there has been practically no wage work available in hundreds of outport communities, and younger people have been leaving the province at an unprecedented rate.
-At the same time, the provincial government speaks positively of a vibrant economy based on large resource-extraction projects and new opportunities in such areas as information technology and tourism.
-Only one thing seems certain: as elsewhere in the world, patterns of work and employment in Newfoundland and Labrador will continue to change.
+For most of its first fifty years as a Canadian province, Newfoundland and Labrador had been characterized by the lowest per capita (per person) incomes and the highest rates of unemployment in the country.
+At the end of the 20th century, that was still true, and Newfoundlanders and Labradorians faced the uncertainties of globalization as well as those of their particular history and location.
+Following the collapse of the cod fishery in 1992, there was practically no wage work available in hundreds of outport communities, and younger people left the province at an unprecedented rate.
+At the same time, the provincial government spoke positively of a vibrant economy based on large resource-extraction projects and new opportunities in such areas as information technology and tourism.
+Only one thing seemed certain: as elsewhere in the world, patterns of work and employment in Newfoundland and Labrador would continue to change.